wangshusen/wangshusen.github.io/cv/resume.md

 Summary
 :   My expertise is in statistical ML, computational methods for ML, and deep learning.
 I am most interested in practical, scalable, and sound algorithms for learning from big data.
 In the past, I developed randomized algorithms for making matrix computation, numerical optimization, and machine learning faster and more scalable.
-My current research is focused on the communication-efficiency and security in distributed ML.
+My current research is focused on communication-efficiency and privacy-preserving algorithms for federated learning.

 Work Experience